microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.10.3 Response Extensions for Structured Columns

 To retrieve structured result columns, the client specifies [`SQL_DESC_DATA_AT_FETCH`](#36-getting-data-during-fetch) for the column before calling SQLFetch or SQLFetchScroll.

-The driver returns `SQL_DATA_AVAILABLE` for the structured column, at which time the can client call [SQLGetNestedHandle](#62-sqlgetnestedhandle) to obtain a statement handle (HSTMT) on which the nested results can be described, bound, and fetched using the appropriate standard ODBC function calls.
+For non-null values, the driver returns `SQL_DATA_AVAILABLE` for the structured column, at which time the can client call [SQLGetNestedHandle](#62-sqlgetnestedhandle) to obtain a statement handle (HSTMT) on which the nested results can be described, bound, and fetched using the appropriate standard ODBC function calls.
 Structural columns not specified as `SQL_DATA_AT_FETCH` are not returned by the driver.
 Attempting to return a structural value for a bound column results in a type exception, which may be handled according to the value of [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-sql_attr_type_exception_behavior).

+For null values, the driver sets `SQL_DESC_INDICATOR_PTR` to `SQL_NULL_VALUE`.
+If `SQL_DESC_INDICATOR_PTR `is not specified for a structured column whose value is null, the driver returns an error with SQLState `22002`, Indicator variable required but not supplied.

 #### 3.10.3.1 Result Descriptors for structured columns